Positive Handling and Physical Intervention Policy

 • The age, size, gender, developmental maturity of the persons involved.

-• Prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that puts others at risk of harm;
+• Prevent a pupil leaving a space where allowing the pupil to leave would risk their safety or lead to behaviour that puts others at risk of harm.

-• Prevent a pupil from attacking a member of staff or another pupil;
+• Prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground.

 • Restrain a pupil at risk of harming themselves through physical outbursts.